stolostron/multicluster-mesh-addon/README.md

     EOF
     ```

-    To federate the Istio service meshes in *KS managed clusters, create a `meshfederation` resource in hub cluster by specifying the Oenshift Service Mesh peers and `Complete` trustType.
+    To federate the Istio service meshes in *KS managed clusters, create a `meshfederation` resource in hub cluster by specifying the Istio Service Mesh peers and `Complete` trustType.
 For example, federate `eks1-istio` and `eks1-istio` created in last step by creating a `meshfederation` resource with the following command:

     ```bash
     cat << EOF | oc apply -f -